Introduction to Antenna fundamentals

 Losses on a typical antenna are caused due to many factors.
 Materials used for the fabrication of the antenna are the primary loss contributors.
 The wires, pipes, tubings, etc which form the radiating structure have a finite resistance which contributes to the loss.
 Moreover, at radio frequency (RF), the current does not flow through the entire cross-section of the conductor.
 The RF current gets pushed to the outer surface of the conductor and flows only through a very small depth from the surface.
 This is called Skin effect.
 The higher the frequency, the smaller is the skin depth.
 Therefore, the effective cross-section of the antenna elements gets effectively reduced by several orders of magnitude in comparison to the physical cross-section.
 This further compounds resistive losses.

-As we mentioned earlier, the losses due to proximity to ground (earth surface) is also a variable which adds to antenna inefficiency.
+As we mentioned earlier, the losses due to proximity to the ground (earth surface) are also a variable that adds to antenna inefficiency.
 The quantum of this loss depends on the quality of the soil in terms of its conductivity and its dielectric constant.
 This could vary from region to region. fertile and moist soil has low loss, whereas, urban soils and sandy dry desert soil produce a higher loss.
-Water bodies have low loss especially sea-water.
+Water bodies have low loss, especially seawater.
 There could be additional losses on account of the location of the antenna installation.
 Buildings, metal structures, pipes, overhead wires, etc not only cause antenna radiation pattern distortions but also considerably reduce antenna gain due to losses caused by energy absorption.

-Taking it forward from our discussion on antenna gain, we find that most regular-sized antennas feature a higher magnitude of gain in comparison to theoretical Isotropic radiator.
-This is achieved by concentrating radiating energy along the desired directions by forming radiation lobes.
-Hence, we need to have a way of quantitatively define important attributes of radiation patterns of a practical real-world antenna.
+Taking it forward from our discussion on antenna gain, we find that most regular-sized antennas feature a higher magnitude of gain in comparison to theoretical Isotropic radiators.
+This is achieved by concentrating radiating energy along with the desired directions by forming radiation lobes.
+Hence, we need to have a way of quantitatively defining important attributes of radiation patterns of a practical real-world antenna.
 One of these important attributes is the Beamwidth of the primary lobe.